F1 needs two races in China, says McLaren boss

-SPIELBERG, Austria Formula One needs two races in China and one should be on a street circuit to help make the sport more popular, McLaren executive director Zak Brown said on Thursday.
+SPIELBERG, Austria (Reuters) - Formula One needs two races in China and one should be on a street circuit to help make the sport more popular, McLaren executive director Zak Brown said on Thursday.

 The American also suggested the calendar should feature an updated 'Asian Tour' grouping the key races in the region -- Japan, Singapore, China and other venues to be determined such as Thailand.